+FIRST AID

-FIRST AID IF ON SKIN: Take off contaminated clothing.
+111701110 IF ON SKIN: Take off contaminated clothing.
 Rinse skin immediately with plenty of water for 15-20 minutes.
-Call a poison control center or doctor for treatment advice IF SWALLOWED: Call a poison control center or doctor immediately for treatment advice.
+Call a poison control center or doctor for treatment advice Call a poison control center or doctor immediately for treatment advice.
 Have person sip a glass of water if able to swallow.
-Do not induce vomiting unless told to do so by a poison control center or doctor.
-Do not give anything to an unconscious person IF IN EYES: Hold eye open and rinse slowly and gently with water for 15 to 20 minutes.
-Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
+IF SWALLOWED: Do not induce vomiting unless told to do so by a poison control center or doctor.
+Do not give anything to an unconscious person Hold eye open and rinse slowly and gently with water for 15 to 20 minutes.
+IF IN EYES: Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
 Call a poison control center or doctor for treatment advice.
-Hotline number Have the product container or label with you when calling a poison control center or doctor, or going to a doctor.
-You may also contact 1-877-800-5556 for emergency medical information Active ingredient: 1.47% imidacloprid, CAS Registry No. 138261-41-3
+Have the product container or label with you when calling a poison Hotline number The state of the s 877-800- 5556 for emergency medical information Active ingredient: 1.47% imidacloprid, CAS Registry No. 138261-41-3